lcnr/reference/src/types.md

 r[types.equality.higher-ranked.eq]

-Equality is checked by both instantiating the `for` of the lhs with inference variables and the `for` of the rhs with placeholders before equating them, and also doing the opposite.
+Equality is checked by both instantiating the `for` of one type with inference variables and the `for` of the other type with placeholders before equating them, and then doing the opposite.

 </unstable-text>